db-cs-students/mission-to-mars-documentation-5-star-nicholas-hayden-vincent/README.md

 We have yet to have the availability to test our current case model, we also have a back up model that can be printed if our currently selected one does not come up to par.
 We expect a success however. **Improvements will be listed after testing.**

-**TO DO: ADD IMAGES OF 3D MODELS AND PYTHON CODE UPON RETURN TO SCHOOL**
 ![Sender code](S_code.jpg)
 ![Reciever code](R_code.jpg)